Community groups blast calls for Amazon to reconsider N.Y. plans

 Amazon remains a prime topic in New York City.

-Dozens of community activist groups on Friday blasted elected officials and business leaders who have urged Amazon to rethink its reversal on plans to build a headquarters in New York City.
+Dozens of community groups Friday blasted elected officials and business leaders who have urged Amazon to rethink its reversal on plans to build a headquarters in New York City.

-The groups issued a statement in response to a full-page advertisement from elected officials, business and community leaders published in The New York Times on Friday that asked Bezos to revisit his plan to create a New York City headquarters.
+The groups issued a statement in response to a full-page advertisement from the officials and leaders published in The New York Times on Friday that asked Amazon CEO Jeff Bezos to revisit his plan to create the headquarters.

-Gov. Andrew Cuomo said Thursday during a press briefing that he had “many conversations” with Amazon and hopes they reconsider their withdrawal from New York, but “up until now, we haven't seen any change in their position.”
+Gov. Andrew Cuomo said Thursday during a press briefing that he had “many conversations” with Amazon and hopes it reconsiders its withdrawal, but “up until now, we haven't seen any change in their position.”

 “Amazon left the first time around because of fierce vocal opposition, and that opposition still remains," they said.
 "We defeated them recently, and we will do it again."